karine-ung/PER4Mance/README.md

 # PER4Mance: Prototyping Environment for HMI Research on Alarm Flood Management
 ## Description

-"PER4Mance" is a prototyping environment that imitates a process control of a chemical plant.
+"PER4Mance" is a prototyping environment that simulates the process control of a chemical plant.
 For this experiment, the data from the Tennessee Eastman Process (TEP) industrial process is used.
-PER4Mance has a GUI that is applied to the TEP to illustrate a chemical process control.
+PER4Mance has a Graphical User Interface (GUI) that was designed for the TEP and which enables inputs from operators.

-The main goal of the project is to investigate the interaction between operators and complex systems during an alarm flood condition.
-In this simulation, an integrated diagnostic tool provides a solution that can be pre-set to correct or incorrect.
-This is done to check the reliability and trust of a user for the diagnostic tool.
+The main goal of this prototyping environment is to promote research on the interactions between operators and complex systems during an alarm flood conditions.
+In this simulation, an integrated diagnostic tool provides a solution that can be pre-set to provide a correct or incorrect diagnosis.
+This function was created to encourage research on operator's diagnostic performance, and trust in the machine.

 ## Setup
 In order to launch the simulation, the files need to be opened in MATLAB.